-Now in its 24th year of publication, Environment and Urbanization is one of the most widely read and distributed journals in its field, helped by its low price, the free subscriptions available to NGOs and teaching/training institutions in the South who find it difficult to obtain foreign exchange (due to support from Sida and DANIDA), and an active Advisory Board (most of whom are from NGOs and research institutes in Africa, Asia and Latin America).
+Now in its 26th year of publication, Environment and Urbanization is one of the most widely read and distributed journals in its field, helped by its low price, the free subscriptions available to NGOs and teaching/training institutions in the South who find it difficult to obtain foreign exchange (with support from Sida, DANIDA and UK Aid from the UK government), and an active Advisory Board (most of whom are from NGOs and research institutes in Africa, Asia and Latin America).
 Each issue has a special theme and includes:

 - 9-14 papers on that theme

 - papers on participatory tools and methods (since April 1995)

 - Book Notes — summaries of new books, research reports and newsletters, and how these can be obtained (including those in Spanish, French and Portuguese)

 3,100 copies of the most recent issue of Environment and Urbanization were printed.

 Around 25,000 articles are being accessed each month at the on-line edition of Environment and Urbanization: see http://eau.sagepub.com/

 Most-cited papers (based on citations to online articles from HighWire-hosted articles): http://eau.sagepub.com/reports/most-cited

 Five-page summaries of each issue of the journal, prepared primarily for the staff of government departments, city authorities and development assistance agencies) go to 393 persons as printed copy and 1004 persons electronically.
 Please visit the E & U Brief page, or contact us if you would like to receive these.

 For a sample copy and more information, please contact the Editors: